Professor Ali Mehmanparast PhD, MBA, CEng, CMgr

 Biography

-Professor Mehmanparast received his MEng and PhD degrees from the Department of Mechanical Engineering at Imperial College London, followed by two years of post-doctoral research on energy structures.
+Professor Mehmanparast received his MEng/ACGI (2004–2008) and PhD/DIC (2008–2012) degrees from the Department of Mechanical Engineering at Imperial College London.
+He subsequently completed two years of post-doctoral research (2012–2014) on the structural integrity of energy structures operating in harsh environments.
 He also holds an MBA degree from Cranfield School of Management.

-Before joining the University of Birmingham in 2026, he held academic positions at Cranfield University and the University of Strathclyde, where he managed two successive EPSRC-funded Centres for Doctoral Training that collectively trained over 120 doctoral graduates.
+Before joining University of Birmingham in June 2026, he held academic positions at Cranfield University (Lecturer/Senior Lecturer/Reader; 2014-2021) and the University of Strathclyde (Professor; 2022-2026), where he managed two successive EPSRC-funded Centres for Doctoral Training, REMS CDT & WAMSS CDT, that collectively trained over 120 doctoral graduates.

 He has authored around 150 peer-reviewed journal articles, conference papers, and book chapters in the field of energy structures, and has organised and chaired multiple international conferences.
 He is an Editor for the Journal of Engineering Failure Analysis (Elsevier) and serves on the editorial boards of several leading journals, including Applied Ocean Research (Elsevier), Forces in Mechanics (Elsevier), and Materials at High Temperatures (Taylor & Francis).